zynis/fr-bonus/README.md

 ## Examples

-This path describing example, how you can integrate `FRBonus` lib to your ICO contract and make it possible to give bonus based on FR.
+Here we describe how to integrate `FRBonus` lib into a token sale or ICO contract, making it possible to give bonuses based on FR.

 First what you need to do is add FRBonus library to your smart contracts, let's do it with npm: